puppetlabs/puppet-instruqt-tracks/pe-continously-deliver-lab-2-0/01-configure-module-pipeline/assignment.md

 slug: configure-module-pipeline
 id: zh7rsvzlgxrc
 type: challenge
-title: Configure a Module Pipeline
+title: Create a Module Pipeline
 teaser: Put together a basic pipeline built for module testing and gain a familiarity with building pipelines.
 notes: